-Fortunately, the process of developing a writing portfolio is easy.
-What’s not so easy, is creating one in a way that “wows” your prospects. 😮
+Fortunately, the process of creating a writing portfolio is easy.
+What’s not so easy is creating one in a way that “wows” your prospects. 😮

-If you want to get a close look at how I’ve created a simple portfolio that has helped me to generate thousands of dollars per month, this guide is for you.
+If you want to get a close look at how I’ve created a writing portfolio that has generated thousands of dollars per month for the past few years, this guide is for you.

 Let’s dive right into it.